-One minute into the competition (when the countdown is at 3:59), the Central Buff Point becomes active.
-Any Hero or Standard Robot that occupies a Central Buff Point will gain 10 energy points for its team per second.
-Any Sentry Robot that occupies a Central Buff Point will gain additional 10 energy points for its team per second.
+One minute into the round (when the countdown is at 3:59), the Central Buff Point activates.
+Any Hero or Standard Robot that occupies the Central Buff Point will gain 10 energy points for its team per second.
+Any Sentry Robot that occupies a Central Buff Point will gain additional a 10 energy points for its team per second.
 Both teams can occupy Central Buff Point simultaneously, and the deactivation of Occupied Status is delayed by 2 seconds.